magnussolution/magnusbilling7/wiki/en/modules/campaign/campaign.rst

 Daily stop time
 ---------------

-| We did not write the description to this field.
+| Time that the campaign will stop sending.